CrossEye/eweda/README.md

 --------

 Ok, so we like bad puns.
 That's all.
 It's a short name, not already taken.
-It could as easily have been `ramda`, but then we wouldn't be able to say "_eweda lamb!_"  For non-English speakers, lambs are baby sheep, ewes are female sheep, and rams are male sheep.
-So perhaps eweda is a grown-up lambda.
+It could as easily have been `ramda`, but then we wouldn't be able to say " _eweda lamb!_ "  For non-English speakers, lambs are baby sheep, ewes are female sheep, and rams are male sheep.
+So perhaps eweda is a grown-up lambda... but probably not.